PelleLille/hsl-docs/data.rst

 .. function:: GetHeader(name, [decode = true])

   Return the value of a header (if multiple headers with the same name exists, the first will be returned).
+The name is not case sensitive.

   :param string name: name of the header
   :param boolean decode: if false, the header will not be decoded